thw17/Gombe_noninvasive_genomic_methods/README.md

 to investigate the promise of various sources of noninvasively collected DNA in primate genomics.

-For questions, contact: Tim Webster, Arizona State University
+For questions, contact: Tim Webster, University of Utah

 # Citation
 If you use any code in this repository, please cite our preprint: